 The cost of systems sales includes amortization of capitalized software development costs on a straight-line basis, royalties and the cost of third party software and hardware.
 Cost of systems sales as a percentage of systems sales may vary from period to period depending on the mix of hardware and software of the systems or add-on sales delivered.

-The cost of systems sales as a percentage of systems sales for the first quarter of fiscal 2004 and 2003 were 125% and 74%, respectively.
-The higher percentage of cost of sales reflects lower software and hardware revenues during the current period compared to the comparable prior period.
+The cost of systems sales, which is primarily amortization of capitalized software during the quarter, as a percentage of systems sales for the third quarter of fiscal 2004 and 2003 were 331% and 20%, respectively.
+The higher percentage of cost of sales reflects lower software licensing revenues during the current period compared to the comparable prior period.